Cross-Platform Indexing: Why is it Crucial for SEO Success?

 1. From Desktop-Only to “Phone-First”

 As of July 5, 2024, if your site doesn’t work properly on mobile, Google won’t crawl it at all.
 Hence, if your mobile version hides content or just says “view on desktop,” Google is unable to access that info.
-Their official guidance is blunt which says “In mobile first indexing, we only get information from the mobile version, so make sure the full content is there.”
+Google uses only the mobile version of a site for mobile-first indexing.
+Therefore, it’s essential to ensure all your content is present on the mobile version.

 What does it mean in practice?